Have you taken some quality time to review your current marketing efforts?

 Just like having a checkup with your doctor or dentist can help correct any potential problems, conducting a marketing checkup can guarantee that your marketing plan stays on track.

-As you read this and start to jot down notes and adjust your marketing goals, you need to make sure you’re creating SMART goals.
+As you read this, we recommend jotting down notes so you can adjust your marketing goals quickly and effectively.
+But you have to be sure you’re creating SMART goals.

 You don’t want to make vague goals like “increase new leads,” “bring more visitors to our website,” or “increase brand awareness.”
 You want to make SMART goals.

 Here are some guidelines to make specific goals that can be measured more effectively.
 These goals are called SMART goals, and they make all the difference.

 Specific: Set real numbers with real deadlines.
 Don’t just say, “I want more website visitors.”
 Define as much as possible, who needs to be involved, what needs to be accomplished, where it will be done, why it needs to be done, and any constraints or requirements that exist.

 Measurable: Make sure that you can track your goal.
 Again, don’t just use buzzwords like “increase brand awareness,” “brand engagement,” or “social influence.”
 Make sure progress can be measured.
 Define how that goal is accomplished.

 Attainable: Work toward a goal that is challenging but possible.
 Don’t try to take over the world in one night.

 Realistic / Relevant: Be honest with yourself because you know what you and your team are capable of.
 Don’t forget any hurdles you may have to overcome.
 Make sure the goal is worthwhile and meets your company’s needs.
 Even if it’s a short-term goal, make sure it fits into the long-term vision to grow your company.